Macgregor Laird: Niger voyage

-In the early 1830s, Richard Lander, an associate of Hugh Clapperton was provided subsidy to return to Africa and find the course of the Niger.
-Upon the reception of Richard Lander's report of reaching the mouth of the Niger, enthusiasm for an exploratory team to West Africa grew and the report also rekindled interest in merchants looking for new markets.
+In the early 1830s, Richard Lander, an associate of Hugh Clapperton, was provided a subsidy to return to Africa and find the course of the Niger.
+Following Lander's report of reaching the river mouth, enthusiasm for an exploratory team to West Africa grew.
+The report also rekindled interest in merchants looking for new markets.

-In 1831, Laird and certain Liverpool merchants formed the African Inland Commercial Company with the objective of the commercial development of the Niger regions, after the lower course of the Niger having been made known that year by brothers Richard and John Lander.
+In 1831, after the lower course of the Niger had been made known by Lander and his brother John, Laird and some Liverpool merchants formed the African Inland Commercial Company to commercially develop the region.

-Laird worked on the designs of the ships to be contracted on a voyage to navigate the Niger, though the primary aim was to foster trade with the interior communities, Laird also had a personal objective of implementing Christian and humanitarian ideals.
+Laird worked on the designs of the ships to navigate the Niger.
+Although the primary aim was to foster trade with the interior communities, Laird also had a personal objective of implementing Christian and humanitarian ideals.

-In 1832, the company sent two small ships and a brig to the Niger, the Alburkah, a paddle-wheel steamer of fifty-five tons designed by Laird, the first iron vessel to make an ocean voyage and the Quorra, conveying twenty nine men, made of wood, it measured 112 feet in length, a beam of 16 feet and a draft of eight feet.
-The original plan of the expedition was to set up a floating vessel, the brig at River Nun, a Niger tributary with history of trade with Europeans, and two paddle vessels to navigate northwards to establish a trading post at Lokoja.
+In 1832, the company sent two small ships and a brig to the Niger.
+The initial plan of the expedition was to set up the brig at the River Nun, a Niger tributary with history of trade with Europeans, and two paddle vessels to navigate northwards and establish a trading post at Lokoja.
+The Alburkah was a paddle-wheel steamer of fifty-five tons designed by Laird, and was the first iron vessel to make an ocean voyage.
+The Quorra, carrying 29 men, was made of wood; it measured 112 feet in length, with a beam of 16 feet and a draft of eight feet.

-Laird was among the forty eight European voyagers in the expedition, which was led by Richard Lander, all but nine of whom died from fever or, in the case of Lander, from wounds.
-Though two doctors came along, quinine was rarely used to treat fever that became more pronounced as they made their ascent up the river, instead miasma was thought the main contributory reason for an epidemic of fever.
+Laird was among 48 European voyagers on the expedition, which was led by Richard Lander.
+All but nine died from fever or, in the case of Lander, from wounds.
+Although two doctors came along, quinine was rarely used to treat fever that became more pronounced as they made their ascent up the river; instead, miasma was thought the main contributory reason for an epidemic of fever.
 Laird went up the Niger to the confluence of the Benue River (then called the Shary or Tchadda), which he was the first white man to ascend.
 He did not go far up the river but formed an accurate idea as to its source and course.

-Laird was weakened by fever and had to return to Fernando Po where he was received by Colonel Edward Nicolls, the British Governor at Fernando Po, who later became his father-in-law.
+Laird was weakened by fever and had to return to Fernando Po, where he was received by Colonel Edward Nicolls, the British Governor there, who later became his father-in-law.
 He rested in Fernando Po before returning to England.
 Laird and Surgeon R.A.K.
 Oldfield were the only surviving officers besides Captain (then Lieutenant) William Allen, who accompanied the expedition on the orders of the Admiralty to survey the river.

 In 1837, Laird and Oldfield published the Narrative of an Expedition into the Interior of Africa by the River Niger in 1832, 1833, 1834.